-- 1. Officials are representatives of the league or organization by which they have been assigned to a particular match and as such, are authorized and required to enforce each section of these rules. - 2.
+- Officials are representatives of the league or organization by which they have been assigned to a particular match and as such, are authorized and required to enforce each section of these rules. - 2.
 Officials may order players, captains or managers to perform or omit any action, which in their judgement is necessary to enforce the rules. - 3.
-Officials may assign penalties, disqualify or eject players, captains, managers, and coaches at any time. - 4.
-Officials have the authority to make a decision on any situation not specifically covered in the rules. - 5.
+Officials may assign penalties, disqualify or eject players, captains, managers, and coaches at any time.

+- 4. Officials have the authority to make a decision on any situation not specifically covered in the rules. - 5.
 No official has the authority to set aside or question the decisions made by another official within the limits of the respective duties. - 6.
 An official may consult other officials at any time.
-However, the final decision and call rests with the head referee of that match.
+However, the final decision and call rests with the head referee of that match. - 7.
+If the main official wants to change a call, they must do so at the latest during the next period of inactivity during play or before the next coordinated attack by any team (whatever comes first).
+If this change renders a player out, the main referee may, at their own discretion, bring back any opponent who was taken out by this player before the call was changed.